anhinga/julia-notebooks/transition-to-flux/README.md

 OK, let's do a decoupling refactoring, where we calculate with standard matrices, and just display them using image-related primitives.

+**It was nice to literally treat Gray images as matrices, a nice metaphor - to literally multiply images via matrix multiplication and such.** But if this interferes with automated differentiation, we can structure the code in a more traditional way (while keeping in mind that conceptually we are still multiplying images as matrices).

 ---